xapian/xapian-docsprint/concepts/search/queryparser.rst

     +the +document

-Then the search would find relevant documents which contained both 'the' pand 'document'.
+Then the search would find relevant documents which contained both 'the' and 'document'.
 Also, when searching for phrases, stop words do not apply, for example::

     "the green space" retrieves documents with this exact phrase